A New Patent on Categorical Quality

-When a searcher doesn’t know very much about a category, it isn’t unusual for them to start off a search with a broader query.
-They may not know the category well, nor sites or resources that may provide the best answers to questions that they have, or meet the informational or situational needs that they have.
+When a searcher doesn’t know very much about a category, it isn’t unusual for them to start a search with a broader query.
+This is because they may not know the category well or sites or resources that may provide the best answers to questions they have or meet their informational or situational needs.

-This patent aims at re-ranking results for broad category searches based upon their quality in the category which they are being searched within.
+This patent aims to re-ranking results for broad category searches based upon their quality in the category in which they are being searched.

 The patent tells us that “if they rerank search results based upon quality, the sites and resources they show will be the ones that best serve the categories searched for.”

 So, what does it mean to rank results based upon categorical quality?

 - Ranked according to responsiveness to received query

 - A subset of the resources can also be selected, and a determination is made as to whether the proper subset meets a quality condition based on a quality measure that is indicative of the quality of the resources in the proper subset.

 - A variety of quality conditions can be considered, including: